List of It's Always Sunny in Philadelphia characters: Artemis Dubois

 Artemis Dubois (Artemis Pebdani) is one of the more frequently recurring secondary characters, introduced in "Charlie Gets Cancer" as Dee's friend from her acting classes who acts out a scene from Coyote Ugly (a film that featured Kaitlin Olson in a small part).
-Artemis is overly serious about her craft and displays bizarre habits and outbursts.
+Artemis is the closest thing to a friend that the Gang has, often joining in on their schemes purely to have a good time.
+She is overly serious about her craft and displays bizarre habits and outbursts.
 She is very open about her sexuality and often offers to perform in the nude, even when it is unnecessary.
 Recently, she was involved in a sexual relationship with Frank and the two shared a food fetish.
 She likes having sex with bacon bits in her hair because it "makes her feel like a Cobb salad."
 She and Frank once had makeup sex in a dumpster behind Wendy's, where she incorporated a bun.
 She has openly proclaimed that she has a "bleached asshole".
 In the season 11 episode "Being Frank" it is shown that Artemis' family is Jewish.
+In season 15's "The Gang Makes Lethal Weapon 7" Artemis also states that she is of Persian descent (as is Artemis Pebdani in real life).